pavomod/pavomod/README.md

 Software Developer
 ------------------

-"I am a computer science student at the University of Pisa. with a solid theoretical and practical basis in use of information technologies.
+I am a computer science student at the University of Pisa. with a solid theoretical and practical basis in use of information technologies.
-I am very motivated to continue to develop my skills and to grow professionally."
+I am very motivated to continue to develop my skills and to grow professionally.

 * 🌍  I'm based in Pisa
 * ✉️  You can contact me at [gioelemodica@outlook.it](mailto:gioelemodica@outlook.it)